phac-nml/sistr_cmd/README.rst

 - Galaxy EU instance at https://usegalaxy.eu/root?tool_id=sistr_cmd |galaxy|
 - Render.com Cloud Hosting Platform-as-a-Service (PaaS) hosts a **DEMO** SISTR web application https://sistr-app.onrender.com/ |render|

-**NOTE:** The SISTR web application hosted on Render.com might take up to 20 seconds to load on the first run and will shutdown after 15 min of inactivity
+**NOTE 1:** The SISTR web application hosted on Render.com might take up to 20 seconds to load on the first run and will shutdown after 15 min of inactivity

-SISTR web application source code is available at https://github.com/phac-nml/sistr-web-app allowing easy web interface deployment on any infrastructure types (on-premises, cloud/remote).
+**NOTE 2:** SISTR web application source code is available at https://github.com/phac-nml/sistr-web-app allowing easy web interface deployment on any infrastructure types (on-premises, cloud/remote).

 Database
 =========
 SISTR will automatically initialize database of *Salmonella* serovar determination antigens, cgMLST profiles and MASH sketch of reference genomes by downloading it from a remote location.
-The SISTR database v1.3 got minor updates by collapsing some of the serovars detailed in ``CHANGELOG.md`` file
+The SISTR database v1.3 got minor updates by collapsing some of the serovars with O24/O25 antigens detailed in ``CHANGELOG.md`` file

-- SISTR v1.1 database is available at https://zenodo.org/records/13618515 or via a direct url https://zenodo.org/records/13618515/files/SISTR_V_1.1_db.tar.gz?download=1
+- SISTR v1.1 database is available at https://zenodo.org/records/13618515 or via a direct url https://zenodo.org/records/13618515/files/SISTR_V_1.1_db.tar.gz?download=1  (used with SISTR < 1.1.3 )
-- SISTR v1.3 database is available at https://zenodo.org/records/13693495 or va a direct url https://zenodo.org/records/13693495/files/SISTR_V_1.1.3_db.tar.gz?download=1
+- SISTR v1.3 database is available at https://zenodo.org/records/13693495 or va a direct url https://zenodo.org/records/13693495/files/SISTR_V_1.1.3_db.tar.gz?download=1 (used with SISTR >= 1.1.3)

 Dependencies